overblog/GraphQLBundle/docs/validation/index.md

 the case of **Mutation**, this bundle creates an object **per each field** (`createUser` and `createPost`), but in the case of the `DateInput`, it creates an object for the entire type.

-Take a look at the argument `createdAt`.
-Its validation is set to: `cascade`,

-because embedded types (`input-object`) are not converted into objects automatically.
-You must first mark them for cascade validation

-The `cascade` key delegates the validation to the subtype:
- - delegates the validation to the subtype (`DateInput` in this case)
+Keep in mind that objects are not created recursively by default.
+As you can see, the argument `cratedAt` has its validation set to `cascade`.
+It is a special key which degelates the validation to the embedded type and does the
+following:
- - coverts the subtype into an object
+ - coverts the subtype (`DateInput`) into an object.
  - embeds the resulting object into it's parent, making it a sub-object.
  - applies to it the [`Valid`](https://symfony.com/doc/current/reference/constraints/Valid.html) constraint (for a recursive validation).